o3de/o3de.org/content/docs/user-guide/editor/editor-automation.md

  # output: (list of strings) of type names
  'FindComponentTypeNames'

- # Returns the full list of names for all components that can be created with the EditorComponent API
+ # Returns the full list of names for all game components that can be created with the EditorComponent API
- # input: N/A
+ # input: entity.EntityType().Game
  # output: (list of strings) of the known component type names
- 'BuildComponentTypeNameList'
+ 'BuildComponentTypeNameListByEntityType'

+ # Returns the full list of names for all level components that can be created with the EditorComponent API
+ # input: entity.EntityType().Level
+ # output: (list of strings) of the known component type names
+ 'BuildComponentTypeNameListByEntityType'
  ```

  **Example usage**: